PunkSynth/MIDI-2-CV/README.md

 # MIDI-2-CV
-MIDI-2-CV is a Raspberry Pi Pico based MIDI to CV converter
+MIDI-2-CV is a Raspberry Pi Pico based MIDI to CV converter.

 ## Introduction
 The MIDI-2-CV is a Eurorack module.
 The reason why I developing this module is because it contains the functionality I want.